 Some catfishes inhabit marine waters.
-Catfish can be found in every continent except Antarctica.
+Catfish can be found on every continent except Antarctica.
 When it comes to their diet, catfish are opportunistic feeders.

 Catfish are mostly omnivores, feeding on a plant material and animal flesh.
 Some species are strictly carnivores.

 - Catfish Diet by Types

 - How Often Do Catfish Eat?